-You can see the genres I focus on at my Works in Progress page or read some of my work on Published Works page.
+You can see the genres I focus on at my Work in Progress page or read some of my work on Published Works page.
 For short stories, I tend to write in the contemporary and/or horror genre.
 With novels, it’s anything that works for the characters’ stories I have to tell.

 A little more about me…

-but I recently became a mother of twins, and I am excited to see how that transforms my writer identity.
+cloned myself…twice became a mother of twins, and I am excited to see how that transforms my writer identity.

 Thank you for stopping by to learn more about me.
-I post new blogs monthly on writing, being a mom to my twin girls, and anything else I’m fixated on at the moment.
+I post new blogs monthly(ish) on writing, being a mom, and anything else I’m fixated on at the moment.
+Please sign up to follow my blog on the right, just under my picture over there.
 I hope to learn more about you through your comments.
-Also, you can find me sending sleep-deprived thoughts into the twittersphere from @shleybdavis
+Also, find me sending felt-funny-might-delete-later tweets into the twittersphere from @shleybdavis

 [Self-conscious aside: I feel like there is too much of my face on this page.
 Is there too much of my face on this page?]